HARLEY-DAVIDSON STREET GLIDE (2017 - on) Review

 Overall ratingNext up: Ride & brakes

-Definitive ‘bagger’, with panniers and Plexiglas screen and Harley’s best-selling model to boot, gets what Harley call a major upgrade for 2017 with the introduction of the all-new, partially oil-cooled and four-valve ‘Milwaukee-Eight’ motor along with some subtle suspension tweaks.
+The Harley-Davidson Street Glide is a definitive ‘bagger’, with panniers and Plexiglas screen.
+H-D’s best-selling model gets what Harley call a major upgrade for 2017 with the introduction of the all-new, partially oil-cooled and four-valve ‘Milwaukee-Eight’ motor along with some subtle suspension tweaks.

 - Latest news: 2021 Harley-Davidson models unveiled